A note on noncommutative CW-spectra: Noncommutative CW-complexes

 \subsection{Tensor products}

 Both the maximal and the minimal tensor product endow $\CAlg$ with a symmetric monoidal structure.
 It is natural to ask whether these tensor products extend to tensor products on $\Ind(\bfD)$ and how these interact with the model structure from \Cref{theorem:TheModelStructureUnstable}.
-The first of these questions is easy to answer: if the (maximal or minimal) tensor product $\otimes$ restricts to a symmetric monoidal structure on $\bfD^{op}$ (and hence on $\bfD$), then the canonical extension
+The first of these questions is easy to answer: if the (maximal or minimal) tensor product $\otimes$ restricts to a symmetric monoidal structure on $\bfD^{\mathrm{op}}$ (and hence on $\bfD$), then the canonical extension

 defines a symmetric monoidal structure on $\Ind(\bfD)$, where $C = \{c_i\}_{i \in I}$ and $D = \{d_j\}_{j \in J}$ are arbitrary objects of $\Ind(\bfD)$.
-Furthermore, if the tensor product on $\bfD$ preserves finite colimits in both its variable, then its extension to $\Ind(\bfD)$ admits a right adjoint in both of its variables, meaning that $\Ind(\bfD)$ is closed monoidal.
+Furthermore, if the tensor product on $\bfD$ preserves finite colimits in both variables, then its extension to $\Ind(\bfD)$ admits a right adjoint in both variables, meaning that $\Ind(\bfD)$ is closed monoidal.
 This follows since the filtered colimit preserving extension of a finite colimit preserving functor always admits a right adjoint (cf. \cite[\S 2.2]{BlomMoerdijk2020SimplicialProV1}).